wwpass/gluu/INSTALLATION.md

-Combining WWPass strong multi-factor authentication with the versatility of Gluu Server helps to build secure IAM solutions that can be used for single sign-on (SSO), customer identity and access management (CIMA), and identity federation.
+Combining WWPass strong multi-factor authentication with the versatility of Gluu Server helps to build secure IAM solutions that can be used for single sign-on (SSO), customer identity and access management (CIAM), and identity federation.

 ## Prerequisites